David Niven: Military service

+Film career

+1935–1938: Early roles

 When Niven presented himself at Central Casting, he learned that he needed a work permit to reside and work in the United States.
-As this required leaving the US, he went to Mexico, where he worked as a "gun-man", cleaning and polishing the rifles of visiting American hunters.
+Since this required leaving the US, he went to Mexico, where he worked as a "gun-man", cleaning and polishing the rifles of visiting American hunters.
 He received his resident alien visa from the American consulate when his birth certificate arrived from Britain.
 He returned to the US and was accepted by Central Casting as "Anglo-Saxon Type No. 2,008."
 Among the initial films in which he can be seen are Barbary Coast (1935) and Mutiny on the Bounty (1935).
 He secured a small role in A Feather in Her Hat (1935) at Columbia before returning to Metro-Goldwyn-Mayer for a bit role, billed as David Nivens, in Rose Marie (1936).